trevmon28/DevelopmentDataProductGuide/README.md

 # Resources for building Data Products for Policy Insights

-Hitchhiker's collection of links to data catalogs and tools to build modern development data products from conventional (survey, census, observational studies) and big data (Satellite, Mobile, Text) sources
+Collection of links to support the production of modern development data products made from both conventional (survey, census) and big data sources (Satellite, Mobile, Text).

 ## Data Catalogs, Repositories